How Disney fell flat in fight over LGBTQ talk in Florida’s schools

 “Disney — they get everything they want,” said Anna Eskamani, a Democratic state representative from Orlando, who can rattle off a list of measures killed or pushed through with the company’s weight, such as an exemption designed for Disney from a 2021 bill that restricted the ability of social media firms to ban political candidates.

-So Eskamani and many other lawmakers were surprised when Disney — and its lobbyists — kept quiet as a mouse during early statehouse debates over a bill to ban discussions about sexual orientation or gender identity in primary school classrooms.
+So Eskamani and many other lawmakers were surprised when Disney — and its lobbyists — kept quiet as a mouse when state lawmakers started debating a bill to ban discussions about sexual orientation or gender identity in primary school classrooms.

-The controversial measure — dubbed the “Don’t Say Gay” bill by opponents — spurred a firestorm of criticism over whether Disney had done enough as the measure was signed into law by Gov. Ron DeSantis (R) this past week.
+The controversial measure — dubbed the “Don’t Say Gay” bill by opponents — was signed into law by Gov. Ron DeSantis (R) this past week, spurring a firestorm of criticism over why Disney didn’t do more.

-While Disney is now promising to work to undo the law, a review of lobbying disclosures found no record of Disney activity on the bill in the House, where the legislation first emerged in January.
+While Disney is now promising to work to undo the measure, a review of lobbying disclosures found no record of Disney activity on the bill in the House, where the legislation first emerged in January.
 (Similar records are not maintained in the Senate.)
 And Disney didn’t publicly speak out against the bill until it was close to final passage.

-The pushback that followed was a stunning blow for one of Florida’s most powerful companies, which for years had proved skilled at navigating cultural war issues with behind-the-scene negotiations and deft signaling of its goals.
-Now the company faces protests from its own employees, criticism from LGBTQ activists and combative statements from DeSantis, who dismissed concerns by what he called a “woke” Disney.
+The ensuing pushback was a stunning blow for one of Florida’s most powerful companies, which for years had proved skilled at navigating cultural war issues with behind-the-scene negotiations and deft signaling of its goals.
+Now the company faces protests from its own employees, criticism from LGBTQ activists and combative statements from DeSantis, who dismissed concerns from what he called a “woke” Disney.

 Disney’s missteps illustrate just how much the political landscape has changed for companies in a country roiled by Black Lives Matter protests and the Jan.
 6 insurrection.
-Disney discovered that the old corporate playbook for avoiding such controversy had been shredded by customer and employee expectations about how companies should react, along with a fresh willingness from previously business-friendly Republicans to buck corporate wishes.
+Disney discovered that the old corporate playbook for avoiding such controversy had been shredded by new customer and employee expectations about how companies should react, along with a fresh willingness from previously business-friendly Republicans to buck corporate wishes.

 “It’s pretty rare that Disney in Florida has come up short,” said Aubrey Jewett, a political science professor at the University of Central Florida, who co-authored the book “Politics in Florida.”